madhurijetty/KBS_TermProject/README.md

   <img src = "Linechart_fraudulent.JPG" width = "450" height = "350">
 </p>

-##### Please download fake_job_postings.ipynb jupyter notebook to access a more sophisticated dashboard on the dataset.
+##### Please download fake_job_postings.ipynb jupyter notebook and Dashboard to access a more sophisticated dashboard on the dataset.

 ### 4. Tentative plan for analysis on GCP